malotor/ecommerce/README.md

 x User can add more than one item from the same product

-User can remove a product from the cart by its reference
+x User can remove a product from the cart by its reference

-User can see total amount from products in his cart
+User can see total cost from products in his cart

 Administrator can assign a tax percentage to products

+what happens if i add 2 times the same product

-La referencia debe ser dos letras y dos digitos
+"La referencia debe ser dos letras y dos digitos"

+Remove all products from the cart

+Add a product that exist in the cart